jApprove/japprove/README.md

    `gradle diff --baseline=sorting1`

-6. Customize jApproval properties (optional):
+6. Customize jApprove properties (optional):

-	Create a "japproval.properties" file in the "src/main/resources" directory.
+	Create a "japprove.properties" file in the "src/main/resources" directory.
 In this file it is possible to specify the following values:

 	- The directory of the baseline
 	- The temporary directory of the unapproved files